behzade/router/README.md

 ## Features
 - Remove extra slashes: multiple slashes or trailing slashes have no effect on the routing
 - Handle route parameters: add named paramters to the path with {var} syntax.
-Path and query params are captured and saved in the context as a value.
+Path params are captured and saved in the context as a value.
 - Builtin Options handler: get the Allow header with an OPTIONS request or on MethodNotAllowed responses.
 - Can use custom not found and method not allowed handlers.
 - Add global middlewares to the router with a score to be sorted by.